Pasture-raised hogs spend their days in the field & forest and provide superior delicious pork for your table!

 Here at Weathertop Farm we raise heritage breed Tamworth hogs.
 We do not breed our own hogs, rather we purchase them each season from a neighboring farm in Floyd where they are bred, born and raised entirely on pasture in a very humane and natural environment.
 They arrive at our farm at about 6-8 weeks old where they grow for the next 6 months.

 While hogs do consume a lot of feed, many people don’t realize that hogs love pasture—every bit of it.
 Not only do they eat the grass, they dig up the roots and even eat some of the soil to obtain minerals.
-Since they can be pretty hard on the land, we aim to move them to a fresh pasture section about once a month, and then give the whole pasture a year’s rest before allowing them back on.
-Hogs also love the woods and we section off their pastures to include some forest.
+We move our hogs twice each week, and then give the whole pasture a year’s rest before allowing them back on.
+Hogs also love the woods and we often section off their pastures to include some forest.

 Weathertop hogs enjoy a great life outdoors with plenty of space to explore, browse, graze, sun themselves and express their natural instincts.
 They have a portable shelter that moves along with them for protection from the elements.
 After they’ve roamed, browsed & grown to a suitable size, usually after about 6 months here, the hogs get loaded onto a trailer and take a short ride to the butcher here in Floyd.
 From there they move to your home freezer where they keep you in good eats for a few months.